 Your first Tensorflow neural network in cloud IDE

 Now you have Tensorflow installed on your cloud IDE.

-Let’s run some classical neural network, for instance XOR logical function.
+Let’s run some classical neural networks, for instance, XOR logical function.
 You can easily find Python code for Tensorflow.
 A good example is available here.

 In your Codenvy environment, click ‘Workplace’ -> ‘Create Project’ on the top menu.
 Then select Python in the left part of a dialog box enter XOR in field ‘Name:’ and click ‘Create’ button.
 Select ‘Project’ tab on the left of the main window and open a project ‘XOR.’

-Click on main.py to open in editor.
-Then, copy Python code from mentioned github and paste it to this file.
-Finally, open a terminal window from Codenvy top menu ‘Run’ -> ‘Terminal’ and enter following command:
+Click on main.py to open in the editor.
+Then, copy Python code from mentioned GitHub and paste it to this file.
+Finally, open a terminal window from Codenvy top menu ‘Run’ -> ‘Terminal’ and enter the following command: